MonetDB/monetdb-rest/README.md

 * JSON `null` values are passed to the database as null values.

 ## Document management
 To start working with document one must first create a schema `documents` and a table `documents` with the following columns: `_id int`, `body json`.
-If the schema and table are no found in the attache database, the proxy can create them with a `POST` to `/database/<database-name>/document/_init`.
+If the schema and table are no found in the attached database, the proxy can create them with a `POST` to `/database/<database-name>/document/_init`.

 HTTP method | URI path | Body | Description
 ---    | --- | --- | ---